r-forge/dnet/pkg/inst/staticdocs/README.md

 * Identification of expression-active dynamic subnetworks
 * Network-based sample stratifications
 * Visualisations of network-based sample stratifications on 2D landscape
+* Enrichment analysis (Fisher's exact test and GSEA) that can respect the hierarchy of the ontology
-* Enrichment analysis using a wide variety of [ontologies](http://dnet.r-forge.r-project.org/data/Obo) plus phylostratific age information in model organisms including [human](http://dnet.r-forge.r-project.org/data/Hs), [mouse](http://dnet.r-forge.r-project.org/data/Mm), [rat](http://dnet.r-forge.r-project.org/data/Rn), [chicken](http://dnet.r-forge.r-project.org/data/Gg), [c.elegans](http://dnet.r-forge.r-project.org/data/Ce), [fruitfly](http://dnet.r-forge.r-project.org/data/Dm), [zebrafish](http://dnet.r-forge.r-project.org/data/Da) and [arabidopsis](http://dnet.r-forge.r-project.org/data/At).
-For details, please refer to [Readme](http://dnet.r-forge.r-project.org/data/Readme.txt)  and [Documentations](http://dnet.r-forge.r-project.org/docs.html)
+* A wide variety of built-in data: ontologies (including `Gene Ontology`, `Disease Ontology`, `Human Phenotype` and `Mammalian Phenotype`), phylostratific age information and gene association networks in human and common organisms.
+On details, please refer to [RData](http://dnet.r-forge.r-project.org/rdata.html).
 * This package can run on `Windows`, `Mac` and `Linux`

 ## See also